MrCorndog-88/Sain-Presets/README.md

 Here are some SAIN presets I created and thoroughly tested on Labs, Factory, and Streets.
 They're based on 3.9 Realistic Combat Overhaul, updated for the latest SAIN test builds.

 - Normal is the most balanced and realistic preset.
-- Medium offers a difficulty level similar to I Like Pain.
+- Medium is close to I Like Pain.
-- Hard is close to Death Wish, but with adjustments to make AI more immersive and fair.
+- Hard is close to Death Wish.

 All versions feature refined hearing for more realistic audio detection.